Was Abraham an idol worshipper before he met God? The evidence seems to say yes.

 But there was hope for Abraham because God had made promises to his ancestor Shem.
 After the Flood, Noah said that the line of Shem would be blessed.
 When God makes a promise, it is irrevocable.
 Even though the line of Shem fell into idolatry, God did not abandon them.
 This is why God appeared to Abraham and met with him personally.
 He sought to restore the line of Shem back to the true worship of Yahweh.

-In my last post, I talked about God appearing to Abraham.
+In post 11, I talked about God appearing to Abraham.
 During this encounter, Abraham probably didn’t just learn about the promises that God made to him, but he probably learned something about the nature of God Himself.
 He learned that God is one and not many and that Yahweh is the one true God.

 He learned that Yahweh is above nature and not a part of it.
 In paganism, the forces of nature are personified as gods and there are many of them.
 There is the god of the moon, the god of the wind, the god of the sun, etc. Not only is Yahweh above these forces of nature, but He created them and rules over them.
 They are not gods; only He is.

 Abraham also learned that God desired not to leave the nations in darkness, but to redeem the nations from idolatry and that He was going to use Abraham’s descendants to accomplish this.
 His descendants would be chosen as God’s people in order that all of the nations would be blessed.
 Abraham held this special position because he was of the line of Shem that received this blessing from God through Noah.
 God taught Abraham about his special heritage – that he was a part of a people who were blessed by God.